Terms and Conditions (EMEA / APAC)

-Save as expressly provided otherwise, re-exportation of the products, or parts thereof, is permissible only in accordance with the terms set forth in the End-Use Certificate (EUC) used for presentation to the Export Control Authorities of the Federal Republic of Germany, accepted by the Buyer by signing the EUC.
+Except as expressly provided otherwise, re-exportation of the products, or parts thereof, is permissible only in accordance with the terms set forth in the End-Use Certificate (EUC) used for presentation to the Export Control Authorities of the Federal Republic of Germany, accepted by Buyer by signing the EUC.

 The present contractual relationship is governed by Swiss substantive law, in particular the provisions relating to purchase of the Swiss Code of Obligations.
-The application of the United Nations Convention on Contracts for the International Sale of Goods (the Vienna Law on the International Sale of Goods of April 11, 1980), shall be excluded.
+Application of the United Nations Convention on Contracts for the International Sale of Goods (the Vienna Law on the International Sale of Goods of April 11, 1980) shall be excluded.